renpy/renpy/sphinx/source/trans_trans_python.rst

 Transitions
 -----------

-A transition is a python callable that, when called with two keyword arguments, returns a displayable that performs the transition effect.
+A transition is a Python callable that, when called with two keyword arguments, returns a displayable that performs the transition effect.
 The two keyword arguments are: